rosazwart/XAI-FO/README.md

 | Epochs                       | 200            | 150            | 150           | 150            | 100           | 150            |
 | Edge Negative Sampling Ratio | 0.5            | 1.0            | 1.5           | 0.5            | 1.5           | 1.0            |

+### Analyzing Prediction Performance and Results

+To analyse the predictions and accuracy of the trained GNN model, run [`analyser/prediction_analyser.ipynb`](https://github.com/rosazwart/XAI-FO/blob/main/analyser/prediction_analyser.ipynb).
+In [`analyser/data_params.py`](https://github.com/rosazwart/XAI-FO/blob/main/analyser/data_params.py) the parameters can be set to determine which GNN models are included based on which knowledge graphs are used as training data.
+The analyser outputs files in the corresponding folder specifying which disease subject and which data model are used in the knowledge graph training data such as `output/dmd/prev_e2v`.
+For example, the predicted drug-symptom pair overlap between all independent runs of the GNN model trained on the same knowledge graph or training curves.
+The analysis considers all runs that have been performed, utilizing the prediction results from all run folders identified as for example `output/dmd/prev_e2v/run_xxx`.
+Some analysis results are stored into the parent folder such as `output/dmd` when it consists of the prediction results from both knowledge graphs (`prev` and `restr`) on the same disease such as the comparison of AUC ROC and F1 scores between the GNN models trained on the differently structured knowledge graphs given the same disease as subject.

 ## Generating Explanations

 [^1]: [Master's thesis project](https://github.com/PPerdomoQ/rare-disease-explainer) of Pablo Perdomo Quinteiro